 Develop your brand

 Get a leg up on your competitors by developing your hotel’s unique brand.
 While many boutique hotels offer a wonderful stay and individualised service, they don’t last in their guests’ memories because they don’t have a brand.
 Your brand is everything your hotel stands for and is translated to guests in everything from the appearance of your hotel, to the style of stay, to how you and your staff communicate with guests.
 Remember to carry your brand presence through to your website and social media.

 Be efficient in your processes

 An efficient hotel is a profitable hotel.
 Get that edge on your competitors by making your process more efficient with the right technology.
 A hotel management system (commonly known as a property management system) helps reduce administrative tasks such as bookings management, record keeping and reporting.
-Connect your PMS with a channel manager and you’ll save time on manually updating room availability and rates across your booking engine and other booking sites.
+Connect your PMS with a channel manager (like Preno’s channel manager, or Staah or SiteMinder) and you’ll save time on manually updating room availability and rates across your booking engine and other booking sites.

 Subscribe to our newsletter